Arjeuw/Gym-Management-System/README.md

 Team Members
 Member 1: Arjun A P

-Member 2: [Enter Partner Name]
+Member 2: cephin Jeason

-Course: 244SECUBC201 - Object Oriented Programming Using Java
+Course:  Object Oriented Programming Using Java

 📌 Problem Statement & Objective
 Gym owners often struggle with manual record-keeping, leading to errors in payment tracking and member management.
 This project provides a Mini Real-World Java Application designed to automate the registration, storage, and management of gym memberships through a user-friendly interface.